 The main symptom of an itchy anus is an intensely itchy bottom that you’re desperate to scratch.
 It may get worse at night or after you’ve opened your bowels.
-Scratching makes the itch worse so it’s important to resist.
+Scratching makes the itch worse and can cause a skin infection, so it’s important to resist.

 An itchy anus is a very common condition and can happen to anyone at any age.